aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

 Development dockerfiles will have these main steps

-1. Start from a base image.
+1. Start from a base image

    ```
    FROM ubuntu:20.04